dec-gannii/TMI_BINDER/BINDER/Pods/AppAuth/README.md

 Authorization servers that assume all clients are web-based, or require clients to maintain confidentiality of the client secrets may not work well.

-### tvOS

-#### Supported Versions

-AppAuth supports tvOS 9.0 and above.
-Please note that while it is possible to run the standard AppAuth library on tvOS, the documentation below describes implementing [OAuth 2.0 Device Authorization Grant](https://tools.ietf.org/html/rfc8628) (AppAuthTV).

-#### Authorization Server Requirements

-AppAuthTV is designed for servers that support the device authorization flow as documented in [RFC 8628](https://tools.ietf.org/html/rfc8628).

 ## Try

 Want to try out AppAuth?
 Just run: